What is a Colonoscopy?

-If you are 50 years of age or older and have no history of colon cancer or colon polyps, and have commercial insurance, you may be a candidate for the Direct Screen Colonoscopy Program at Hill Country Endoscopy Center.
+If you are 50 years of age or older and have no history of colon cancer or colon polyps, and have commercial insurance, you may be a candidate for the Direct Screen Colonoscopy Program at Hill Country Ambulatory Surgery Center.

 The Direct Screen Colonoscopy Program is a no-hassle, lower-cost, and patient-centered alternative to traditional screening colonoscopies.
 With the Direct Screen Colonoscopy Program, you can skip the pre-procedure physician office visit and instead schedule your screening colonoscopy directly with the facility.
 Learn more about this program and see if you qualify here.

 You will receive instructions from your doctor regarding the necessary preparation to get you ready for your exam.
 Most patients will be on clear liquids the entire day before the exam.
 It is very important to follow the instructions given to you by your doctor.
 There will also be additional instructions regarding your medications.
 On the day of your procedure, DO NOT eat or drink anything, including water or clear liquids.
 The doctor will perform your colonoscopy using anesthesia unless the doctor states otherwise.
 After the procedure, you will need a guardian to drive you home.
 You are able to eat soft foods and will need the day to rest.